 Marijuasana's 12 week, online Teacher Training Program.

-Yoga poses done along with cannabinoids will provide you with a delicious, sensual experience that takes you out of your everyday reality.
-Marijuasana teaches a slow and controlled style of yoga, which engages your attention and directs your awareness to the feeling of your body from within.
-When you ingest CBD from hemp or cannabis, you may find that the sensory enhancing properties of cannabinoids (the components of cannabis and hemp) deepen your somatic and proprioceptive experience.
-Cannabis also supports the practice of yoga by increasing circulation, decreasing inflammation, reducing muscle spasms. and relieving pain.
+Marijuasana teaches a slow and controlled style of yoga, to engage your attention and directs your awareness to the feeling of your body from within.
+If you ingest CBD from hemp or cannabis, you may find that the sensory enhancing properties of the components of hemp deepen your somatic and proprioceptive experience.
+Cannabinoids support the practice of yoga by increasing circulation, decreasing inflammation, reducing muscle spasms. and relieving pain.

 "This was the best class I've ever attended.
 I've never felt so at ease during a class."

 Engage your mind with the breath and concentrate.
-Because you'll receive descriptive cues full of imagery to describe the different movements, your attention will be drawn to your body in novel ways, and you'll conceptualize embodied space and motion differently.
+Descriptive cues full of imagery draw your attention to your body in novel ways, as you conceptualize embodied space and motion differently.

 Somatic movement is the perception of your body from within.
-Cannabis affects this sense by influencing parts of the nervous system that regulate movement.
+Cannabinoids affect this sense by influencing parts of the nervous system that regulate movement.

-An optimal state of consciousness, or a sense of being part of something larger may come from the increase in challenge due to the movement, and the balance of relaxation induced by cannabinoids.
+An optimal state of consciousness, or a sense of being part of something larger may come from the increase in challenge due to the movement, and the balance of relaxation.

 Stacey Mulvey loves teaching movement, viewing it as a spectrum of energy--from yin to yang and everything in between.
 Growing up in SLC Utah, Mulvey left the Mormon church at 21 in protest over its discrimination towards the LGBTQIA+ community, women, and minorities.
 Overweight and unhappy, she began practicing and teaching mindful movement in Callanetics after having an epiphany about mortality and taking control of her own quality of life.
 Eventually, Mulvey discovered that cannabis helped her concentrate and enhanced her motivation.
 Upon moving to Colorado, she began teaching pole dancing at Boulder Spirals while training directly under second-generation Pilates instructors and founders of the internationally renowned Pilates Center of Boulder, the world's foremost teacher training school for classical Pilates instructors.
 Mulvey continued her studies at Naropa University in yoga, painting, and psychology.
 After completing her coursework honing her skills in mindful and meditative practices, Mulvey launched Marijuasana where she now travels the U.S. and internationally teaching all-inclusive classes fusing the wonders of cannabis with yoga, flow, and mindfulness meditation.